Nobuhiko Jimbo

-Nobuhiko Jimbo (神保 信彦, Nobuhiko Jinbo) was a Japanese officer of the Imperial Japanese Army during World War II.
+Nobuhiko Jimbo (神保 信彦, Jinbo Nobuhiko) was a Japanese officer of the Imperial Japanese Army during World War II.
 He is best known for his actions in preventing the execution of future Philippine president Manuel Roxas during the Japanese occupation of the Philippines.

 After the war, Jimbo was spared execution in China following an appeal by President Roxas.
 In his later years, he worked as a trader and became an advocate for post-war reconciliation and stronger relations between Japan and the Philippines.

 Biography

-Jimbo was born on January 1, 1900 at Kazumicho, Yamagata, Yamagata Prefecture as the second son of Bunji and Sada Jimbo.
+Jimbo was born on January 1, 1900, at Kazumicho, Yamagata, Yamagata Prefecture, as the second son of Bunji and Sada Jimbo.
 He entered the Sendai Local Military Preparatory School in September 1914 and graduated from the 33rd class of the Imperial Japanese Army Academy in October 1921.
-Although he attempted to enter the Army War College twice, he failed both times because he quarreled with the examiners during his interviews.

-By 1930, Jimbo served at the Tokyo Akasaka Infantry 1st Regiment and later became company commander of the Manchurian Independent Garrison in 1936.
+He attempted to enter the Army War College twice, but failed both times because he quarreled with the examiners during his interviews.
+By 1930, Jimbo was serving at the Tokyo Akasaka Infantry 1st Regiment and later became company commander of the Manchurian Independent Garrison in 1936.